 Edit street and curves

-The Edit street/curves tool Edit street/curves tool provides handles to graphically edit street width, sidewalk width, and overall curvature.
-To edit streets, do either of the following:
+The Edit street/curves tool Edit street/curves tool provides handles to edit nodes by moving them, changing curvature, and adjusting the height of the nodes.

 Straight versus smooth

 Streets can be created either straight (default) or smoothly curved.
-To quickly switch between the two states, click Graph > Set Curve Straight and click Graph > Set Curve Smooth in the Graph main menu.
+To switch between the two states, click Graph > Set Curves Straight and click Graph > Set Curves Smooth in the Graph main menu.

 To automatically choose between those types, you can use Graph > Curves Auto Smooth.
 Here you have two parameters: